rezaghadimim/AutoWire.DI/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to the community for their continual support and contributions.
-- Inspired by various dependency injection principles and frameworks in the .NET ecosystem.
+Inspired by various dependency injection principles and frameworks in the .NET ecosystem.